 The program accommodates working professionals.
 Classes start in late August with a series of weekends, once a month.
-Complete the program in five semesters and earn 21-27 master’s credits.
+Complete the certificate program in five semesters and earn 21-27 master’s-level credits.

 You can get your clinical training on the job if you work in a setting that meets the requirements for Supervised Independent Fieldwork as set out by the Behavior Analyst Certification Board® and is supervised by a Board Certified Behavior Analyst (BCBA®).